alexrqs/lz-cli/README.md

 ```

 ### Scaffold
-lz allows you 3 diffent types of scaffold
+lz allows you 3 different types of scaffold

 ### github
 `lz github user/repo` will grab the repo and replicate the structure from the template folder and will use the config from the root.